EmileHbrt/Plm_comparaison/example/README.md

 It creates, for each database in [[Interpro file](https://ftp.ebi.ac.uk/pub/databases/interpro/current_release/interpro.xml.gz)] (.xml) <input_file>
 ,a csv with Id_protein and it shortname
 ,as well as a csv with interpro_id and all matching database_id.
-Also a csv with all interpro_id and their EC_number
+Also a csv with all interpro_id and their EC_number.
+- `<input_file>`: The path to the input file containing the data to be parsed.

--`<outpu_dir>` is the direction where the split of uniprot file are going to be saved
+- `<outpu_dir>` is the direction where the split of uniprot file are going to be saved

 ```python
 # Example usage of Interpro_parse.py